hlefebvr/idol/documentation/index.rst

-Its main goal is to facilitate prototyping new algorithms which can exploit structure in optimization problems (e.g., Dantzig-Wolfe decomposition, Benders decomposition, nested approaches, ...) or to design complex algorithmic schemes for solving :math:`\Sigma_i^P`-hard problems (e.g., bilevel problems, adjustable robust optimization, ...).
+Its main goal is to facilitate prototyping new algorithms which can exploit structure in optimization problems (e.g., Dantzig-Wolfe decomposition, Benders decomposition, nested approaches, ...) or to design complex algorithmic schemes for solving :math:`NP`-hard problems (e.g., bilevel problems, adjustable robust optimization, ...).

 General approach